timbax98/Study_Project_2023/README.md

 ## 3. Prediction

-The predictions.py script focuses on making predictions using the trained transformer model.
+The predictions.ipynb notebook focuses on making predictions using the trained transformer model.

 ### <em>Generate Predictions</em>
 - Deserialize the test dataset from a zipped file (`test_ds.zip`) using the TFRecord dataset.